There should be no surprises on closing day. There rarely are — if you have asked the right questions beforehand.

 Confirm the specific prepayment terms for the product before signing.
 These vary meaningfully between lenders in the early years.

-All four lenders allow voluntary payments.
+All major lenders allow voluntary payments.
 There is no requirement to make them — but the option exists and changes the balance trajectory substantially.

 What differs between lenders is the payment structure — from full flexibility (any amount, any time, start and stop anytime) to structured arrangements (fixed-schedule payments or full-interest-only requirements).
 A borrower who wants to pay a variable amount each month and stop anytime needs a different lender than one who's comfortable with a consistent auto-debit.
 Ask about the specific structure before choosing a lender.

-All four lenders also allow a one-time annual lump sum of up to 10% of the outstanding balance on the anniversary date without penalty.
+All major lenders also allow a one-time annual lump sum of up to 10% of the outstanding balance on the anniversary date without penalty.

 For the 12 questions to ask before signing — including voluntary payment terms — see Post 15: 12 Questions Every Canadian Should Ask.